peteroupc/peteroupc.github.io/bernoulli.md

 7. (This step adds two terms of exp(&minus;_x_/_y_)'s well-known infinite sum, multiplied by _z_/_t_, to _lamunq_, and sets _&#x03F5;_ to an upper bound on how close the current sum is to the desired probability.)
 Let _m_ be _n_\*2.
 Set _&#x03F5;_ to _z_\*_x_<sup>_m_</sup>/(_t_\*(_m_!)\*_y_<sup>_m_</sup>).
 If _m_ is 0, add _z_\*(_y_&minus;_x_)/(_t_\*_y_) to _lamunq_.
 Otherwise, add _z_\*_x_<sup>_m_</sup>\*(_m_\*_y_&minus;_x_+_y_) / (_t_\*_y_<sup>_m_+1</sup>\*((_m_+1)!)) to _lamunq_.
 8. Add 1 to _n_ and go to step 4.
 9. Let _bound_ be _lam_+1/(2<sup>_k_</sup>).
 If _lamunq_+_&#x03F5;_ &le; _bound_, set _s_ to 0.
 Otherwise, if _lamunq_ > _bound_, set _s_ to 2.
 Otherwise, set _s_ to 1.
-10. Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), go to step 3.
-Otherwise, return a number that is 0 if _s_ is 0, 1 if _s_ is 2, or an unbiased random bit (either 0 or 1 with equal probability) otherwise.
+10. Generate 1 or 0 with equal probability.
+If 1 was generated this way, go to step 3.
+Otherwise, return a number that is 0 if _s_ is 0; otherwise, 1 if _s_ is 2; otherwise, either 1 or 0 with equal probability.

 <a id=Certain_Numbers_Based_on_the_Golden_Ratio></a>